Gibe/Umbraco.Community.AzureSSO/README-v15plus.md

 ## Profile Photo

 Setting `SetProfileImageOnLogin` to `true` requests the `User.Read` Microsoft Graph scope and, on every login, fetches the user's photo from `https://graph.microsoft.com/v1.0/me/photo/$value` and sets it as their Umbraco avatar.
 This is opt-in and off by default, since it adds an extra Graph API call to every login and requests an additional scope.
-If the user has no photo set in Entra ID, or the Graph call fails for any reason, the login proceeds as normal and the failure is logged as a warning.
+If the user has no photo set in Entra ID, the login proceeds as normal without setting an avatar.
+If the Graph call fails for any other reason, the login still proceeds as normal but the failure is logged as a warning.

 # Advanced usage